Tobias Lütke: Career

 In 2004, Lütke, along with his partners, Daniel Weinand and Scott Lake, launched Snowdevil, an online snowboard shop.
 Lütke built a new e-commerce platform for the site, using Ruby on Rails.
 Soon after, the Snowdevil founders shifted their focus from snowboards to e-commerce and launched Shopify in 2006.
 He currently owns 7% of Shopify, which went public in 2015.
 Despite controlling a minority of the shares outstanding, he controls a 40% voting interest in Shopify due to a two-class voting structure.

 The Globe and Mail named Lütke "CEO of the Year" in November 2014.
 Lütke was presented with the Meritorious Service Cross on November 5, 2018, for his work in supporting the growth of the Canadian technology industry.
-In 2019, Lütke donated $1,000,001 to Team Trees, the biggest donation as of December 14, 2022, with the message, "For the Lorax".
-In 2021, Lütke donated $1,200,001 to Team Seas, the 4th biggest donation as of December 14, 2022, with the message "For the Lorax... but wet.".

 On September 8, 2021, it was announced that Lütke, along with former and current Shopify top executives and Celtic House Venture Partners, invested $3 million in Creative Layer, "a global personalized print-on-demand platform for managing Shopify orders, proofs, fulfillment, and team members".

+On January 31, 2022, cryptocurrency exchange Coinbase announced Lütke would join its board of directors.

+Criticism and controversies

+Platform content policies

+Lütke has faced criticism over his handling of Shopify's platform content policies and their enforcement.
+Lütke has historically defended free speech in commerce, including hosting controversial clients like the far-right online tabloid Breitbart in 2017 by stating if they removed a merchant, they would be enforcing a moral code and questioned what as well as who should define it.

+Trade war between the United States and Canada

+In 2025, Lütke criticized the Canadian federal government for its decision to impose retaliatory tariffs on the United States after President Donald Trump enacted 25% tariffs on Canadian goods.
+Lütke seemed afraid of escalation, stating that "hitting back will not lead to anything good.
+America will shrug it off", and softly described Trump's decision to put tariffs on Canada, saying, "Trump believes that Canada has not held its side of the bargain, and he set terms to prove that we still work together: get the borders under control and crack down on fentanyl dens."

+Racing career

+In 2025, Lütke entered the 2025 IMSA SportsCar Championship to compete in the LMP2 class driving for Era Motorsport alongside co-drivers Paul-Loup Chatin, Ryan Dalziel, and David Heinemeier Hansson.